busathlab/mdlab/docs/namd_lab2.md

 > To use environment variables in VMD, use `export variableName = variableValue` in your submission script and use `$::env(variableName)` to use the passed variable in VMD.

-**Create another restraint reference file to restrain the protein backbone atoms.** Set the beta property of all the atom back to zero, use the atom selector "backbone" to set the beta property of all the backbone atoms to 1, and mame your output file "output/colvar_bb.pdb"
+The above code will create a restraint file in which the drug cage carbons are marked for restraint.
+Following this pattern, continue the script and **create another restraint reference file to restrain the protein backbone atoms.** Set the beta property of all the atoms back to zero, use the atom selector "backbone" to set the beta property of all the backbone atoms to 1, and name your output file `output/colvar_bb.pdb`.

 #### Run VMD

-Create a new file named "bash.pt3_compsets.sh".
+Create a new file named `bash.pt3_compsets.sh`.
 Add the following code at the start:
 ```bash
 #!/bin/bash
 module purge